badimihai-dev/python-get-wp-posts/README.md

 # python-get-wp-posts
- A simple python app that gathers all wordpress posts from the REST api and structures them into wordpress files.
+ A simple python app that gathers all wordpress posts from the REST api and structures them into word files.